opalj/IntelliJIntegration/README.md

-OPAL Integration Plugin for IntelliJ
+Bytecode Disassembler Plugin for IntelliJ
 ======

 This plugin integrates OPAL into IntelliJ to ease the analysis of Java bytecode.
 In particular,